cinderblock/node-dhcp/README.md

 Motivation
 ===

 A DHCP server can be used to configure the entire local network.
 Typical parameters that can be organized with a DHCP server are ip-addresses, gateways / router, DNS server and really a lot more.
-DHCP is quite old and well establishd solutions are on the market, commercially and open source - so why a new implementation?
+DHCP is quite old and well established solutions are on the market, commercially and open source - so why a new implementation?

 I was searching for a minimalistic DHCP server, which is robust and highly configurable.
 The first problem I had was: I wanted to deliver an IP address to a Raspberry PI without static configuration right out of my Macbook.
 However, Apple made it almost impossible to configure the onboard DHCP-server with newer versions of OSX.